Last updated on April 21st, 2022 at 07:59 am

 Another natural substance known to relieve pain is cannabidiol, or CBD oil – one of more than 60 compounds belonging to a class of chemical compounds known as cannabinoids.
 Unlike tetrahydrocannabinol, or THC, CBD oil does not produce the euphoric “high” for which cannabis is known.
 It does, however, help regulate certain bodily functions — including pain.

 CBD oil is relatively new in the field of pharmacology when it comes to pain relief, but the scientific results are promising.
-According to a study published in the British Journal of Clinical Pharmacology, CBD oil is moderately effective at improving numerous types of pain, including neuropathic pain, fibromyalgia pain, and rheumatoid arthritis pain.
+According to a study published in the British Journal of Clinical Pharmacology, CBD oil is effective at improving numerous types of pain, including neuropathic pain, fibromyalgia pain, and rheumatoid arthritis pain.
 It has also been shown to improve sleep and may improve spasticity in neurodegenerative disorders like cerebral palsy and multiple sclerosis.

 It is important to note that while CBD oil does offer analgesic effects, it does not contain anti-inflammatory properties.
 CBD oil is generally well tolerated, but there is a risk for side effects such as diarrhea, fatigue, changes in appetite, and weight loss or weight gain.

-The recommended dose to achieve moderate pain improvement is around 50mg per day — a dose that is high enough to be cost-prohibitive for some patients.
+The recommended dose to achieve moderate pain improvement is around 25mg per day — a dose that is high enough to be cost-prohibitive for some patients.
 Also, since access to medical-grade cannabis varies from one state to another, it may not always be a viable option.
 In contrast, curcumin is readily available in supplement form and can be purchased without a prescription.